starmaid/styleguide/scientific_chic/README.md

 > The main elements in the design [...] are layout, typography and the logotype/ signature.
 Other visual motifs are unnecessary...
 This is an area of design which is best served if the graphics are modern but not elaborate.
 The main function of a [document] is to convey data and information in a concise and efficient manner.

+## Uses

+Use this style when making aesthetic academic papers, plotting orbits, landing sites on a topographic map, medicine, radio, money and stocks, atomic science, things you might want a labcoat for.

 ## Examples

 - [Outliers, an RPG](https://far-horizons-co-op.itch.io/outliers)